History

 Intent

-At St Bede’s our history curriculum is ambitious and has been designed to give all learners the knowledge and cultural capital they need to succeed in life.
+At St Bede’s, our history curriculum has been designed to give all learners the knowledge and skills they need to succeed in life.
+We aim to inspire the children to be curious about the world we live in, developing knowledge of local, national and world history.

-We want the children to learn historical facts and knowledge that carry through from EYFS to Year six and further into their lives beyond primary school but balanced with an understanding of historical processes and second order concepts such as change and continuity and cause and consequence.
-It is our vision for the children to question knowledge as we teach them and to encourage and develop historical enquiry and thinking.
+We want the children to learn historical knowledge and skills that carry through from EYFS to Year Six and further into their lives beyond primary school, balanced with an understanding of historical processes and concepts.
+It is our vision that children question knowledge as we teach them to encourage critical thinking.

 In line with the National Curriculum we aim to ensure that all pupils: